bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

          otherwise.
 This parameter is used by the COMPSs scheduler (it is a String not a Java boolean).

-   -  **@Constraints:** The user can specify the capabilities that a resource must have in order to run a method.
-For example, in a cloud execution the COMPSs runtime creates a VM that fulfils the specified requirements in order to perform the execution.
-A full description of the supported constraints can be found in :numref:`supported_constraints`.

-   -  **@SchedulerHints:** It specifies the class that implements the method.
+ -  **@Service:** Mandatory.
+It specifies the service properties.

-      -  **isReplicated** "true" if the method must be executed in all the worker nodes when invoked from the main application (it is a String not a Java boolean).
+      -  **namespace** Mandatory.
+Service namespace

+      -  **name** Mandatory.
+Service name.

+      -  **port** Mandatory.
+Service port.

+      -  **operation** Operation type.

-      -  **isDistributed** "true" if the method must be scheduled in a forced round robin among the available resources (it is a String not a Java boolean).
+      -  **priority** "true" if the service takes priority, "false" otherwise.
+This parameter is used by the COMPSs scheduler (it is a String not a Java boolean).

+Parameter-level annotations
+***************************
--  **Parameter-level Metadata (@Parameter):** for each parameter and method, the user must define:
+For each parameter of task (method declared in the interface), the user must include a **@Parameter** annotation.
+The properties

-   -  **Direction:** *Direction.IN, Direction.INOUT, Direction.OUT or
-      Direction.CONCURRENT*
+   -  **Direction:** Describes how a task uses the parameter (Default is IN).

+      -  **Direction.IN:** Task only reads the data.

+      -  **Direction.INOUT:** Task reads and modifies

+      -  **Direction.OUT:** Task completely modify the data, or previous content or not modified data is not important.

+      -  **Direction.COMMUTATIVE:** An INOUT usage of the data which can be re-ordered with other executions of the defined task.

+      -  **Direction.CONCURRENT:** The task allow concurrent modifications of this data.
+It requires a storage backend that manages concurrent modifications.

+   -  **Type:** Describes the data type of the task parameter.
+By default, the runtime infers the type according to the Java datatype.
+However, it is mandatory to define it for files, directories and Streams.

-   -  **Type:** COMPSs supports the following types for task parameters:
+      COMPSs supports the following types for task parameters:

-      -  **Basic types:** *Type.BOOLEAN, Type.CHAR, Type.BYTE,
-         Type.SHORT, Type.INT, Type.LONG, Type.FLOAT, Type.DOUBLE*.
+      -  **Basic types:** To indicate a parameter is a Java primitive type use the follwing types: *Type.BOOLEAN, Type.CHAR, Type.BYTE, Type.SHORT, Type.INT, Type.LONG, Type.FLOAT, Type.DOUBLE*.
 They
          can only have **IN** direction, since primitive types in Java are always passed by value.

-      -  **String:** *Type.STRING*.
+      -  **String:** To indicate a parameter is a Java String use *Type.STRING*.
          It can only have **IN** direction, since Java Strings are immutable.

-      -  **File:** *Type.FILE*.
-It can have any direction (IN, OUT, INOUT or CONCURRENT).
-The real Java type associated with a FILE parameter is a String that contains the path to the file.
+      -  **File:** The real Java type associated with a file parameter is a String that contains the path to the file.
+However, if the user specifies a parameter as *Type.FILE*, COMPSs will treat it as such.
+         It can have any direction (IN, OUT, INOUT, CONMMUTATIVE or CONCURRENT).

-         However, if the user specifies a parameter as a FILE, COMPSs will treat it as such.
+      -  **Directory:** The real Java type associated with a directory parameter is a String that contains the path to the directory.
+However, if the user specifies a parameter as *Type.DIRECTORY*, COMPSs will treat it as such.
+It can have any direction (IN, OUT, INOUT, CONMMUTATIVE or CONCURRENT).

-      -  **Object:** *Type.Object*.
-It can have any direction (IN, OUT, INOUT or CONCURRENT).
+      -  **Object:** An object parameter is defined with *Type.Object*.
+It can have any direction (IN, INOUT, COMMUTATIVE or CONCURRENT).

+      -  **Streams:** A Task parameters can be defined as stream with Type.STREAM.
+It can have direction IN, if the task pull data from the stream, or OUT if the task pushes data to the stream.

    -  **Return type:** Any object or a generic class object.
 In this case the direction is always OUT.